SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 1. Ocean Beach

-The beach is long and skinny.
-It runs about six miles from north to south and it's only a few hundred feet wide.
-It's the spot for surfers in San Francisco.
-However, it's not a safe place to swim for those that are not used to its rip currents.
+However, it's not a safe place to swim for those who are not used to its rip currents.
 In fact, it has some of the deadliest riptides in all of California.

 >> Learn more about visiting Ocean Beach